There's nothing quite like jumping in at the deep end and trying it for yourself. It is the only way to really understand how the media works.

-The scheme offers practising scientists, clinicians, engineers and social sciences and arts academics the opportunity to spend two to six weeks working at the heart of a media outlet such as the Guardian, BBC Breakfast, BBC Radio 4 Science Unit, BBC News Online, The Times, Nature News, The Conversation.
+The scheme offers practising scientists, clinicians, engineers, social sciences and arts academics the opportunity to spend two to six weeks working at the heart of a media outlet such as the Guardian, BBC Breakfast, BBC Radio 4 Science Unit, BBC News Online, The Times, Nature News, The Conversation.

-As a fully trained Media Fellow it is hoped that they will provide support for in-house media training and actively encourage other researchers at the University to get involved with the media.
+As a fully trained Media Fellow it is hoped that you will go on to provide support for in-house media training and actively encourage other researchers at the University of Nottingham to get involved with the media.

 For more information on how the scheme operates at The University of Nottingham, please contact:

 Lindsay Brooke, Media Relations Manager